MyHomeworkSpace/MyHomeworkSpace/.github/ISSUE_TEMPLATE.md

 [//]: # (Go to [this page](https://github.com/PlanHubMe/PlanHub/blob/master/.github/ISSUE_TEMPLATE.md) to read them!
 [It may or may not be a repeat of what you see here...)

 Great!
 You found an issue!
 We have some guidelines to help us solve your issue.
-If your issue does not meet one or more of the qualifictions below, please revise your issue.
+If your issue does not meet one or more of the qualifications below, please revise your issue.

 - [ ] **Name**: Do you use a descriptive title to describe your issue?
 "It doesn't work," or "Fix HW View" are not detailed enough.
 - [ ] **Description**: Can you describe what was happening that caused you to report the issue?